-If you're using Figma for prototyping, there are a few ways to make sure your prototype scales correctly to your participant’s device or browser window.
+If you're using Figma for prototyping, there are two ways to make sure your prototype scales correctly to your participant’s device or browser window.

 Building your prototype

 In prototyping mode, you can select a device or set a Custom Size to fit a window.
 Alternately, you can select Presentation to fill a window:

 Viewing your prototype

 While viewing the prototype, you have 3 scaling options: